Mainstreams scientists were dismayed by the tenor and substance of the discussion:

 Either way, the hearing did not disappoint in the drama department:

 Charges of “bullying,” name-calling, and Stalinism by and against climate scientists was perhaps the largest area of discussion at the hearing.
 Pielke was criticized for sending unfriendly emails to Mann.
 Mann, meanwhile, was criticized for calling Curry a “climate change denier,” which he denied.
-But he did call her a “climate science denier” in his written testimony, he acknowledged, over her agreement with EPA chief Scott Pruitt’s dismissal of carbon dioxide’s role in climate change
+But he did call her a “climate science denier” in his written testimony, he acknowledged, over her agreement with EPA chief Scott Pruitt’s dismissal of carbon dioxide’s role in climate change and similar moves.

 Lost in the drama, all of the witnesses — irrespective of their positions and rhetoric — made some valuable points: